Mod-Sim/Image-Bot/PROCESS.md

 - *Action* : Tyler → start bot structure and basic functionality, Mya → make discord environment, continue watch for readability issues, and working on milestone requirements such as use cases, Serena → find a search API to use and test, Mehrab → help with testing and debugging as well as any other tasks that need to be done.

 **Apr 14, 2022**
-- *Key Points* : Tyler has pretty much built the foundation of the bot
+- *Key Points* : Foundation of the bot is pretty much built
 - *During the meeting* : explaining how the bot will work and the use of the search api
 - *Action* : same tasks as last meeting + team members putting tasking into the kanban board.

 **April 20, 2022**
-- *Key Points* : bot can now take requests from users in a channel and give back first image in google search.
+- *Key Points* : bot can now take requests from users in a channel and give back first image in Google search.
 - *During the meeting* : talked about other improvements and 2nd iteration to pick from multiple images (how and what we would do)
 - *Action* : keeping up with pull requests and merging, looking into browsing images and picking the desired image.